 Prevention & Control: Depending on the size of the tree and how extensive the infestation is, sometimes scale can be removed by scraping them off the plant.
 If the scale infestation is somewhat localized, removal of infested branches can reduce the population significantly.
 Various beneficial insects help keep scale insects under control.
 If insecticides become necessary, try to use those that are “beneficial insect friendly”.
 These include insecticidal soap and horticultural oils.

 The presence of adults or crawlers determines which treatment will be most effective.
 The waxy coating on adult scales protects them from traditional insecticides, but their crawlers are susceptible.
-Use a horticultural oil as a dormant spray in late winter or very early spring before new growth occurs to control adult females by suffocation.
+Use a horticultural oil spray in late winter or very early spring before new growth occurs to control adult females by suffocation.
 Insecticides recommended for use against crawlers include horticultural oil, insecticidal soap, permethrin, cyfluthrin, lambda-cyhalothrin, carbaryl, malathion and acephate.
-See Table 1 for specific products.
+See Table 2 for examples of products.
 Read and follow all label directions and precautions before using.

 |Fungicides||Examples of Brand Names & Products|

 |Note: Chemical control of diseases on large trees is usually not feasible since adequate coverage of the foliage with a pesticide cannot be achieved.|

 |Myclobutanil||Spectracide Immunox Multi-purpose Fungicide Concentrate

 |Note: Chemical control of diseases and insects on large trees is usually not feasible since adequate coverage of the foliage with a pesticide cannot be achieved.